-Our home is set in a five acre site with landscaped grounds, surrounded by a picturesque golf course and moorland.
+Our home is set in a five acre landscaped site with large patio areas and secure themed gardens and is surrounded by a picturesque golf course and moorland.

-	We’re very proud of being able to offer a wide range of first-rate services including residential, nursing, respite, dementia and end-of-life care and day services.
+We’re proud to offer a wide range of first-rate services including residential, nursing, respite, dementia and end-of-life care and day services.
 These are available for both Jewish and non Jewish older people.

-	The Village benefits from numerous on-site facilities all of which significantly help residents and users enjoy the very best possible quality of life.
+The Village has many wonderful facilities enabling residents and visitors to enjoy a great quality of life.
 These include:

 - Varied kosher menu

 - Religious chaplain